How to Replace a Conventional Boiler With a Combi [Cost Guide 2022]

 - Heating controls need to be upgraded from the originals

-- The installation of a magnetic system filter (advised), and a limescale filter (advised for hard water areas)
+- The installation of a magnetic system filter (advised), and a limescale filter (advised for heating systems in hard water areas)

 - Type of boiler warranty (i.e. a low budget appliance with a 2-year warranty, over a leading brand with 5-10 years warranty).